wacncontent/CustomizeTool/output/articles/app-service-web/app-service-agile-software-development.md

 To put the picture into words :

- [App  -	The deployment architecture is separated into three distinct environments (or [resource groups](/documentation/articles/resource-group-overview) in Azure), each with its own [App Service plan](/documentation/articl plan](/documentation/articles/azure-web-sites-web-hosting-plans-in-depth-overview)  , [scaling](/documentation/articles/web-sites-scale) settings, and SQL database.
+-	The deployment architecture is separated into three distinct environments (or [resource groups](/documentation/articles/resource-group-overview/) in Azure), each with its own [App Service plan](/documentation/articles/azure-web-sites-web-hosting-plans-in-depth-overview/), [scaling](/documentation/articles/web-sites-scale/) settings, and SQL database.
 -	Each environment can be managed separately.
 They can even exist in different subscriptions.
 -	Staging and production are implemented as two slots of the same Azure Web App.
-The master branch is setup  The master branch is setup for continuous integration with the staging slot. 
+The master branch is setup for continuous integration with the staging slot.
--	When a commit to master branch is verified on the staging slot (with production data), the verified staging app is swapped into the production slot [with no downtime](/documentation/articles/web-sites-staged-publishing).
+-	When a commit to master branch is verified on the staging slot (with production data), the verified staging app is swapped into the production slot [with no downtime](/documentation/articles/web-sites-staged-publishing/).

 The production and staging environment is defined by the template at [*&lt;repository_root>*/ARMTemplates/ProdandStage.json](https://github.com/azure-appservice-samples/ToDoApp/blob/master/ARMTemplates/ProdAndStage.json).